 Tapers

 Tapered cuts are where the hair gradually gets shorter down the back and sides of the head.
-In a normal taper haircut, the top is left about 2-4 inches long while the rest of the hair is cut shorter.
+A taper really describes the sides, back, and edges.
+The top is usually left longer, but how long is up to you and varies from one style to the next.

 The main difference between a taper and a fade is that a taper involves a subtle decrease in hair length without necessarily blending into the skin, while a fade features a more dramatic transition, often down to the skin.